 When a whale was caught and butchered on Petit Nevis, my grandfather was in charge of distributing the share of the kill.
 But he was not too keen on whaling.

-Papa was a respected and shrewd entrepreneur who owned rental properties on mainland St. Vincent.
+Papa was a respected and talented entrepreneur who owned rental properties on mainland St. Vincent.
 From what my mother tells me, up until the time of his passing ran a turtle shell trading business with Japan.
 Papa owned several boats, including Prodigal, which he built to import items to Bequia for sale and Sea Queen which he used for trading lobster and conch.

 While his grandkids called him Papa affectionately, the villagers called him Uncle Louis.
 According to my mum, Papa sold Sea Queen and settled down from sailing the open sea and set up one of the few local watering holes in La Pompe, a wooden blue rum shop2, which he only called Uncle Louis’ Rum Shop.
 He built the store near the main road along the lower coast of the island.